 - Temperature above 37 0C as measured on a thermometer

-- Shivering, chills, and pale skin followed by hot, flushed face
+- Shivering, chills, and pale skin followed by a hot, flushed face

 - A headache and pain in different body parts